 Policy C-LU-2b: Encourage construction of new housing for low and moderate income households under the Density Bonus or Housing Opportunity Area Programs outlined in the Coastal Zoning Ordinance.
-Achieving a density higher than 4 units per acre under either Program is permitted where higher density will not impact coastal resources or reduce public access. may not require a Local Coastal Plan Amendment.
+Achieving a density higher than 4 units per acre under either Program may not require a Local Coastal Plan Amendment.
 (GP2020)